thomsmed/ios-examples/WebSocketClient/README.md

 # Real-time with WebSockets and Swift Concurrency

-A simple Server/Client example of communication over WebSockets.
+A simple Server/Client example of communication over [WebSockets](https://datatracker.ietf.org/doc/html/rfc6455).

 ## WebSocket Client (iOS app)

-A simple SwiftUI iOS app communicating with a remove Web Server using WebSockets, using a generic WebSocketConnection produced by a WebSocketConnectionFactory.
+A simple SwiftUI iOS app communicating with a remote Web Server over WebSockets, using a generic `WebSocketConnection` produced by a `WebSocketConnectionFactory`.

 ## WebSocket Server (Terminal app)